Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 While consumers should be wary of high-dose vitamin E supplements, eating foods naturally rich in this nutrient is safe and healthy.

-Vitamin E acts as an antioxidant during fat metabolism and regulates cell signaling, gene expression, blood vessel dilation and blood-clotting.
+Vitamin E is an antioxidant during fat metabolism and regulates cell signaling, gene expression, blood vessel dilation and blood clotting.

 Vitamin K